FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 <blockquote class="reaction"><div class="reaction_text">The "correct" answer is: <a target="_blank" href="https://tailscale.com/blog/hamachi">setup a VPN</a>!
 But that's sometimes not possible. <a target="_blank" href="https://www.microsoft.com/en-us/microsoft-365/business-insights-ideas/resources/what-is-endpoint-management">Endpoint management</a> may forbid it client-side.
 Server-side infrastructure may be managed by a third party, kicking off costly service requests.</div><img class="kiwi" src="/assets/kiwis/facepalm.svg"></blockquote>

-Ultimately, this is what this post is about - how to SSH into machines, when there is stuff in the way preventing that and make sure that your tools like git, [scp](https://man.openbsd.org/scp.1), [rsync](https://en.wikipedia.org/wiki/Rsync) or editing files directly on the server via [VSCode's SSH integration](https://code.visualstudio.com/docs/remote/ssh) work, with no new software installed and the ***absolute minimum*** of modifications to your server.
+Ultimately, this is what the article is about - how to SSH into machines, when there is stuff in the way preventing that and make sure that your tools like [git](https://en.wikipedia.org/wiki/Git), [scp](https://man.openbsd.org/scp.1), [rsync](https://en.wikipedia.org/wiki/Rsync) or editing files directly on the server via [VSCode's SSH integration](https://code.visualstudio.com/docs/remote/ssh) work, with no new software installed and the ***absolute minimum*** of modifications to your server.

 <blockquote class="reaction"><div class="reaction_text">Once we are done, we'll gain a bit of a super power: <a target="_blank" href="https://en.wikipedia.org/wiki/Hole_punching_(networking)">hole-punching</a> and <a target="_blank" href="https://en.wikipedia.org/wiki/Port_forwarding">port-forwarding</a> at the same time, <strong>without</strong> touching the settings of firewalls or routers on client or server.</div><img class="kiwi" src="/assets/kiwis/cyber.svg"></blockquote>